 Wanting your Aged Care myths debunked?

 Our experts at Continuum Financial Planners are here to help you debunk some of the urban aged care myths.
-Our accredited specialist adviser (Warwick Bragg) is available for consultation as to RADs DAPs and other costs you may incur.
-You can book yourself in for a meeting with Warwick using the ‘Book A Meeting’ tab above.
-If you want to discuss the matter in advance, you can phone our office (on 07-34213456) or submit our Contact Us form.
+Our accredited specialist adviser is available for consultation as to RADs DAPs and other costs you may incur.
+You can book yourself in for a meeting with ouir specialist: book your appointment –

-1 The DAP may be able to be paid from the RAD payment.
-This protects the resident’s cashflow, but that arrangement may need to be negotiated with the facility operator.
+- The resident may be able to pay the DAP from the RAD payment.
+This arrangement can protect their cashflow, but they may need to negotiate it with the facility operator.